Esther-Gu/CreditRiskAnalysis/ProjectSteps.md

 0       14
 Name: count, dtype: int64
 ```
-So I replaced categories 0, 5, and 6 with 4 (indicating "others").
+I combine the "unknown" categories in the 'EDUCATION' variable, replacing categories 0, 5, and 6 with 4 (indicating "others")..
+Because from data description, we know 4=others, 5=unknown, 6=unknown.

 ```python
 df['EDUCATION'].replace({0:4, 5:4, 6:4}, inplace=True)